Shape

 terragrunt-include-module-prefix

-DEPRECATED: Since this behavior has become by default, this flag has been removed.
-In order to get raw Terraform/OpenTofu output, use terragrunt-forward-tf-stdout.
+DEPRECATED: Since this behavior has become the default, this flag has been removed.
+In order to get raw Terraform/OpenTofu output, use tf-forward-stdout.

 CLI Arg: --terragrunt-include-module-prefix